ikr/normalize-for-search/README.md

 # About

-Un-accents and un-umlauts charecters in a string.
+Un-accents and un-umlauts characters in a string.
 Also preliminary converts the string to lower case.
 We use it for autocomplete: both for the matched strings -- on the server side, when indexing;
 and for the strings the user types into a text input in the browser.